Angolan mopane woodlands: Flora

 Mopane is the distinctive feature, a single-stemmed tree in some places up to 10 m high and in some places not much more than a shrub.
 It has butterfly-shaped leaves and grows in dense thickets.
 In Etosha National Park in Namibia it is by the far the most common species.

 Fauna

 Fauna include large mammals, many of which can be seen in Etosha National Park.
 The ecoregion contains elephants, who crash through the mopane trees and feed on their bark and leaves, black rhino, zebra, cheetahs, leopards, lions, and many antelopes.
 There are four mammals which are almost endemic to the ecoregion: Thomas's rock rat (Aethomys thomasi), heather shrew (Crocidura erica), blackish white-toothed shrew (Crocidura nigricans), and the black-faced impala.
 The mopane trees are the habitat of the mopane emperor moth (gonimbrasia belina), whose caterpillars feed on the leaves and are collected for food by people in the area.
-The area is rich in bird life, insects (particularly spiders) and reptiles including four endemic reptiles: Afrogecko ansorgii, Coluber zebrinus, Ruben's sand lizard (Pedioplanis rubens), and the skaapsteker snake (Psammophylax rhombeatus ocellatus).
+The area is rich in bird life, insects (particularly spiders) and reptiles including four endemic reptiles: Afrogecko ansorgii, Coluber zebrinus, Ruben's sand lizard (Pedioplanis rubens), and the Angolan skaapsteker snake (Psammophylax ocellatus).